 Calculating ROI of Industrial Automation: Why Traditional ROI Calculations Are Not the Most Accurate

-Traditionally, calculating the return on investment (ROI) of implementing industrial automation systems is pretty straightforward: calculate labor costs, calculate cost of implementing an automation system and then find the difference between the two.
+Traditionally, an industrial automation return on investment (ROI) calculation seems pretty straightforward: calculate labor costs, calculate cost of implementing an automation system and then find the difference between the two.

 While these are crucial components in an ROI calculation, there are many other variables that should be included in order to gain a more well-rounded prediction of industrial automation ROI.
 This is the difference between a traditional ROI calculation and a newer, more broad-view way of calculating ROI.

 Traditional calculations only take into account the surface level factors and are missing crucial higher-level variables that also are influential in ROI predictions when considering an automation system.

 Traditional ROI: Replacement Focused

 The traditional way of predicting ROI focuses primarily on the calculations of replacing workers with automation.
 It’s a fairly straightforward calculation comparing the costs of labor to the overall costs of the automation system that will be implemented.

 These calculations provide a nice baseline number to estimate ROI of automation, but true ROI predictions are not as simple as calculating the replacement of workers.

 To predict true ROI and the real value of implementing automation accurately, it’s important to look at the bigger picture and understand how the processes of the manufacturing line will be improved.

 A growth focused ROI incorporates more variables that should be considered.

 A larger amount of product will pass through an automated system so an accurate ROI prediction will account for an increased throughput.